ADA-research/VERONA/README.md

 We thank the authors and maintainers of these projects, as well as the authors and maintainers of the verifiers for their contributions to the robustness research community.

-## Contributing

-We welcome contributions to the ada-verona package!
-If you find a bug, have a feature request, or want to contribute code, please follow these steps:

-1. **Create an Issue:** Before starting work on a new feature or bug, please create an issue in the [GitHub repository](https://github.com/ADA-research/VERONA/issues) to discuss your plans.
-This helps us coordinate contributions and avoid duplicate work.

-2. **Fork the Repository:** Create a personal copy of the repository on GitHub.

-3. **Create a Branch:** Create a new branch for your feature or bug fix.

-4. **Make Changes:** Implement your changes in the codebase.

-5. **Test Your Changes:** Ensure that your changes do not break existing functionality and that new features work as intended.

-6. **Commit Your Changes:** Write clear and concise commit messages describing your changes.

-7. **Push to Your Fork:** Push your changes to your forked repository.

-8. **Create a Pull Request:** Open a pull request against the main repository, describing your changes and why they are needed.

-9. **Review Process:** Your pull request will be reviewed by at least one of the maintainers.
-They may request changes or provide feedback.

-Thank you for contributing!